-99. If you are a resident under the ordinary concepts test, domicile test or 183-day test, and only spend part of the income year in Australia, you are not necessarily a resident for the entire income year.
-The commencement and cessation of residency depends on your facts and circumstances.

-100. The tax-free threshold will be pro-rated based on your part-year residency period.55 This means the amount of the tax-free threshold will change but the resident tax rates that apply will stay the same.

-101. For example, if you became a resident during August and ceased to be a resident in March in the same income year, for the purposes of the tax-free threshold, your part-year residency period is the period from the beginning of August until the end of March (a period of 8 months).56
+- 105. If you are a resident under the ordinary concepts test, domicile test or 183-day test, and only spend part of the income year in Australia, you are not necessarily a resident for the entire income year.
+The commencement and cessation of residency depends on your facts and circumstances. - 106.
+The tax-free threshold will be pro-rated based on your part-year residency period.
+65 This means the amount of the tax-free threshold will change.
+For example, if you became a resident during August and ceased to be a resident in March in the same income year, for the purposes of the tax-free threshold your part-year residency period is the period from the beginning of August until the end of March (a period of 8 months).
+66 - 107.
+If you were a resident for at least one day during the income year, your income will be assessed at the rates applicable to residents.67